Child Support ezDocs is an interactive online tool that Minnesota child support participants can use to:

 What if the online financial statement or pro se forms are unavailable?

-If you are unable to access the online financial statement, you can print the Financial Statement (PDF).
+If you are unable to access the online financial statement or the medical modification sheet, you can print the Financial Statement (PDF) or Medical Modification Information Sheet DHS-6019-ENG (PDF).
 Complete it, then mail or bring it to your county child support office.

-Blank forms for pro se motions also can be printed or downloaded from the state court website.
+You can download or print blank forms for pro se motions from the state court website.